andraugust/andraugust.github.io/thermo.md

 ### Isolated Systems

 Isolated systems are a simple starting point.
 What can we say about them?
-We can talk about their total energy $$U$$, number of particles $$N$$, and number of ways $$U$$ can be split amongst the $$N$$ particles.
-This last quantity is the number of microstates available to the system, called its multiplicity $$\Omega$$.
-In the next section when we look at multiple systemt interacting $$\Omega$$ will be key to understanding how the systems exchange energy and "choose" which equilibrium macrostate to occupy.
-So let's get a feel for $$\Omega$$ by calculating it for three examples: a magnet, a solid, and a gas.
+For a given system, we can say it has a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that it occupies a volume $$V$$.
+Given these things we can calculate (or approximate) the number of ways that $$U$$ can be split amongst the particles while satisfying any constraints.
+This number, called the system's multiplicity $$\Omega$$, plays an important role in determining which equilibrium macrostate the system settles to when it's allowed to interact with another system.
+To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section we'll look at how it's used to compute equilibrium states.
+The three examples are a magnet, a solid, and a gas.

 __The Magnet.__ A simple model of a magnet is the two-state paramagnet.
 Its "particles" are dipole moments that align either with or against an external magnetic field.
-If we use energy units of $$\mu B$$ where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the exteral field, the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).
+If we use energy units of $$\mu B$$, where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the exteral field, then the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).

 The total energy is
 $$